oh-my-fish/theme-budspencer/README.md

-# Barracuda theme
+# Barracuda theme (for Termux terminal)

 This is basically a fork of [oh-my-fish/theme-budspencer](https://github.com/oh-my-fish/theme-budspencer), which means it keeps all it's awesome features.
-I just added a few things to adjust it to mobile devices environments (specifically speaking, for Termux)
+I just added a few things to adjust it to mobile devices.

 I also made a few visual changes taking advantage of Powerline Symbols.